 Avoidance of Options

 Ideally, most director pay programs should reflect a balance between cash and equity, potentially tilting toward equity, so that compensation reflects the distinction between the board’s role and that of executives charged with pursuing performancetargets.
 “The governance theory underlying compensation is that you want directors to be stewards of the company, so you don’t want them to have a strong risk orientation,” says Alexa Kierzkowski, a managing director at FW Cook.
-“That’s why you don’t see, other than in early stage companies, much performance-contingent equity.”
+“That’s why you don’t see, other than in early stage companies, [as much use of stock options in director compensation].”
 The cash component of director compensation should be sufficient to cover the tax liability incurred when equity grants vest.

 Director pay has yet to come under the level of scrutiny that CEO and executive compensation command.
 However, investor pressure has come in the form of the ISS’s recent introduction of a non-employee director excessive pay policy that deemed individual total non-employee director compensation in the “top 2 percent of all comparable directors” would be considered excessive.